CHAIRMAN AND CEO

 - Creator of the unique Macau attractions House of Dancing Water and Morpheus Hotel

 It’s been a difficult year across the gaming industry, and more difficult for Melco Chairman and CEO Lawrence Ho than for most.
 In May, his father, the renowned Macau casino magnate Stanley Ho, passed away at age 98 following the 2009 brain injury that effectively ended his business career.
-The elder Ho helped induce his oldest surviving son to abandon an investment banking career and join the family gaming business.
+The younger Ho eventually left an investment banking career to enter the gaming business – the very business his father had been a pioneer in for many decades.
 However, a different remnant of Lawrence Ho’s past has had the biggest impact on Melco lately.

 Originally a satellite casino operator under SJM Holdings’ gaming concession, Melco formed an alliance with Australian billionaire James Packer.
 The death of Kerry Packer, a legendary gambler and media magnate turned casino investor, left his son as principal owner of what is now Crown Resorts, widely acknowledged as Australia’s leading casino operator over the past two decades.
 Lawrence Ho and Packer formed a joint venture that became Melco Crown, and in March 2006 it spent US$900 million to buy the Macau gaming subconcession granted to Wynn Resorts.
 That December the venture listed on the Nasdaq.